Digital signature: Method

 One digital signature scheme (of many) is based on RSA.
 To create signature keys, generate an RSA key pair containing a modulus, N, that is the product of two random secret distinct large primes, along with integers, e and d, such that e d ≡ 1 (mod φ(N)), where φ is Euler's totient function.
 The signer's public key consists of N and e, and the signer's secret key contains d.

-To sign a message, m, the signer computes a signature, σ, such that σ ≡ md (mod N), where md is a modular exponentiation operation.
-To verify, the receiver checks that σe ≡ m (mod N).

-Several early signature schemes were of a similar type: they involve the use of a trapdoor permutation, such as the RSA function, or in the case of the Rabin signature scheme, computing square modulo composite, N. A trapdoor permutation family is a family of permutations, specified by a parameter, that is easy to compute in the forward direction, but is difficult to compute in the reverse direction without already knowing the private key ("trapdoor").
-Trapdoor permutations can be used for digital signature schemes, where computing the reverse direction with the secret key is required for signing, and computing the forward direction is used to verify signatures.

 Used directly, this type of signature scheme is vulnerable to key-only existential forgery attack.
 To create a forgery, the attacker picks a random signature σ and uses the verification procedure to determine the message, m, corresponding to that signature.
 In practice, however, this type of signature is not used directly, but rather, the message to be signed is first hashed to produce a short digest, that is then padded to larger width comparable to N, then signed with the reverse trapdoor function.
 This forgery attack, then, only produces the padded hash function output that corresponds to σ, but not a message that leads to that value, which does not lead to an attack.
 In the random oracle model, hash-then-sign (an idealized version of that practice where hash and padding combined have close to N possible outputs), this form of signature is existentially unforgeable, even against a chosen-plaintext attack.

 There are several reasons to sign such a hash (or message digest) instead of the whole document.